Ethrea-labs/MCJ/highlights.md

-# Manik Chand Jewellers — working session
+# Manik Chand Jewellers

 **Purpose.** Settle every question the data cannot answer, so the rebuild stops guessing.
 Each item below is open because the answer is a fact about how the shop worked, and inventing one would put a wrong number on a screen with a confident face.

+**Every figure here has been measured against the database directly**, not copied from working notes.
+Where a figure could not be reproduced that way it has been replaced by one that could, and the substitution is noted on the item.
-**Every figure here is measured from the shop's own records.** Nothing is estimated and nothing is rounded for effect.
+Nothing is estimated and nothing is rounded for effect.

 **Length.** About four hours with two breaks.
 **Present.** The owner throughout; the CA for blocks 2 and 3, and welcome for